List of Vancouver Canucks award winners: Walter "Babe" Pratt Trophy

 The Walter "Babe" Pratt Trophy is given to the best Canucks defenceman, as voted by the fans.
 The trophy is presented at the last home game of the regular season.
-It was first awarded for the 1972–73 season as the Premier's Trophy, but as of the 1989–90 season, after the untimely death of Hockey Hall of Fame defenceman and Canucks goodwill ambassador Babe Pratt, the trophy was renamed in honour of him.
-Mattias Ohlund, Jyrki Lumme, Doug Lidster and Harold Snepsts have won the award four times.
+It was first awarded for the 1972–73 season as the Premier's Trophy, but was renamed after Babe Pratt, Hockey Hall of Fame defenceman and Canucks goodwill ambassador, prior to the 1989–90 season, as Pratt had died in 1989.
+Quinn Hughes has won the award a record six times.